ghaccount409-school/csc299-project/tasks2/README.md

 - **Search tasks by tags** with AND/OR logic
 - **List all tags** with counts
 - **Link tasks together** and view linked relationships
+- **Organize tasks hierarchically with subtasks** - add subtasks to parent tasks, or link existing tasks as subtasks
-- Show individual task details with linked tasks
+- Show individual task details with linked tasks and subtask counts
+- **Mark tasks as important** with visual highlighting (yellow) - includes mark/unmark commands
+- **Sort tasks** by due date, creation time, title, or ID with ascending/descending options
 - Human-friendly `created_at` format (YYYY-MM-DD HH:MM:SS UTC)
 - Default JSON data file: `tasks.json` next to `prototype_pkms.py` (override with `--data`)